rpy2/rpy2/doc/source/rinterface.rst

    :rtype: a callable

+The default callback function is

+.. autofunction:: consolePrint(x)

+On a restricted number of platforms
+(Win32 and OS X with Aqua),
-Flushing output from the console will be handlded with
+flushing output from the console will be handlded with

 .. autofunction:: setFlushConsole(f)